new92/InstaTools/Followees/README.md

 # Mutuals 🔍
-Find the mutual followees (followings) and between two accounts.
-Works for both public and private accounts.
-It works for private accounts as long as you follow both of them.
+Find the mutual followees (followings) between two accounts.
+Works for both public and private accounts. **Works for both public and private accounts**

 ## Why Mutuals 🤔